geo-token/whitepaper/whitepaper.md

 We propose a solution where the user is rewarded with tokens for their activity.
 In the initial phase, we plan to distribute tokens among all participants.
 Users who show the most activity will be rewarded with more tokens.
 We propose a competitive distribution scheme.
 In this case, **the user interacting more actively with the application receives a greater reward than the more passive participants.** The activity can be varied:

 * **Watching commercial videos:** One of the most common ways to reward users, especially in mobile games and apps where users receive in-game currency, bonuses, or advantages for watching video content.
-* **Participating in surveys and studies:** Users can receive rewards for filling out questionnaires, participating in marketing studies and surveys, and providing valuable feedback and data.
+* **Participating in surveys and studies:** Users can receive rewards for completing questionnaires, participating in marketing studies and surveys, and providing valuable feedback and data.
 * **Registering on websites or subscribing to services:** Offering rewards for registering on new platforms, subscribing to newsletters, or trial versions of services.
 * **Creating content and participating in contests:** Users can be rewarded for creating quality content, participating in contests, or completing creative tasks promoting the brand.
 * **Posting reviews and recommendations:** Some companies reward for writing reviews about products or services and for recommendations that help attract new customers.